 Here are 3 excellent business uses for interactive video:

 1. Onboarding.
 Employee onboarding at its core is a method of disseminating information, company processes, terminology and social norms in a systematic way, so that an employee can’t do better work, faster.
 Setting up a video workflow that allows a user to tailor the information, and see an explanation, to his or her role is infinitely more effective than handing someone an employee handbook or diverting them to the company wiki.

 2. Recruiting.
-The sales aspect of the employee recruiting process is about convincing a potential hire that your company is great place to work.
-Interactive works really well for this because it can help show a company's tendencies or help an employee imagine herself working there in a certain role or area of the organization.
+The sales aspect of the employee recruiting process is about convincing a potential hire that your company is a great place to work.
+Interactive video is a good idea for recruitment because it can help show a company’s tendencies or help an employee imagine herself working there in a certain role or area of the organization.
 For example, Do you like to work collaboratively?
 Do you want to be a manager someday?
 Are you really good at math?
-Here's more about this area of our company that might be a fit for you.
+Here’s more about this area of our company that might be a fit for you.

 3. Training.
-One great training methodology deals with the presentation of certain scenario, then an A, B, C choice of how to resolve that scenario.
+The best corporate training videos create clear stakes for an employee.
+One great training methodology deals with the presentation of a certain scenario, then an A, B, C choice of how to resolve that scenario.
 For example, imagine you’re in an office setting, and you observe a co-worker about to violate one of the company’s most rigid ethics guidelines.
 What would you do?
 Report it to your manager or supervisor?
 Pretend you didn’t see it?
 Try and talk them out of it?
-With interactive video you can play out each scenario and show the consequences and illustrate the correct or preferred behavior.
+With interactive video you can play out each scenario and show the consequences and illustrate the behavior that’s correct or preferred by the company.

-These are just three possible uses for interactive video.
+These are just three possible uses for interactive video in a corporate setting.
 We happen to believe the business applications of the format are endless.
 What do you think?